-The Vieux presbytère de Batiscan offers you a guided tour during which you will discover the everyday life of a 19th century country priest and his housekeeper.
+The Vieux presbytère de Batiscan offers you a guided tour during which you will discover some of the various vocations of the site with colorful historical caracters.
+Take a moment during your visit to explore the ancestral garden and learn how to make butter.
 Take a moment during your visit to explore the ancestral garden and do one of the proposed activities.

 Costumed Group tour (min.
 20 people)